 Saturday 12 September – Saturday 26 September 2018 (14 nights)

 Maximum group size is 12 – not including staff.

 3 – 4 star hotels or the like, small charismatic guest houses where possible rather than large hotels.

 Breakfast is included as part of your accommodation.
-Other than this meals are included except on free days where we will not include lunch or dinner.
+Other meals are included except on free days.
 Soft drinks and alcohol are not included.

 Private midi-bus in the main.
 The tour is designed to cut down driving time and maximise location time and photography.
 We do our best not to over fill the bus, leaving space for your equipment.
 On any long drives, we will make ample stops.

 Occasionally, standards in Turkey are not what we may be used to in the West.
 As such, in order to maintain a fun and healthy atmosphere on this tour we ask you to bring a positive and open minded attitude.